rekahalmai/BertXlnetRoberta/README.md

 ## Download imdb data (once)

-The imdb_data.py script downloads the imdb data and saves it in the 'data' repository.
+The ``imdb_data.py``` script downloads the imdb data and saves it in the 'data' repository.
 It also separates training, evaluation and test data.
+(It does not generate 'val.tsv', if you would like to run evaluation during training, generate a subset of data as val.tsv.)
-These are saved in tsv file formats in the same 'data' folder.
-It adds a string colonne, 'alpha' to the dataframes (I don't know why).
+All these are saved as a tsv file in the 'data' folder.
+It adds a string column, 'alpha' to the dataframes (I don't know why).

 ```
 python3 modules/imdb_data.py
 ```

-## Create params.py (once)
+## Create params.py (once)`
+The ```create_params_example.py``` script creates and dumps a dictionary containing the model parameters for bert classification.
+Similar dictionary needs to be defined for each model.
+(See the notebooks for more examples.)

 ```
 python3 modules/create_params_example.py
 ```

 ## Folder setups
-The `outils.py`` script creates the results and output folders.
+The ``outils.py`` script creates the results and output folders.
 (Needs to be done every time we run a different model).

 ```
 python3 modules/outils.py params.json